 There’s no doubt about it – your little kitten is very adorable.
 If you have children, they’ll quickly fall in love with the family’s new furry friend.
-However, if your children are noisy, move suddenly or pet your kitten too much, she might become frightened.
+However, if your children are noisy, move suddenly or pet your kitten too much, they might become frightened.
 So it’s a good idea to establish the ground rules early on, and teach your children how to play properly with the new arrival.

 Playing the “Kitten Game”